-FEB 20 THURSDAY Admissions Office deadline for applicants to receive a "Permit to Register" for Spring 2025 Flex Term II MAR 10-14 MON-FRI Spring Break - University Holiday - University Closed MAR 17 MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAR 17 MONDAY Classes begin.
-LATE REGISTRATION BEGINS MAR 19 WEDNESDAY Last day to withdraw and receive 100% tuition/fee refund MAR 19 WEDNESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) MAR 21 FRIDAY Last day to withdraw and receive 60% tuition/fee refund
+FEB 19.....THURSDAYAdmissions Office deadline for applicants to receive a "Permit to Register" for Spring 2026 Flex Term II MAR 16.....MONDAYDeadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules canceled MAR 16.....MONDAYClasses begin.
+LATE REGISTRATION BEGINS MAR 18.....WEDNESDAYLast day to withdraw and receive 100% tuition/fee refund MAR 18.....WEDNESDAYLATE REGISTRATION ENDS (Last day to add a class for academic credit) MAR 20.....FRIDAYLast day to withdraw and receive 60% tuition/fee refund See Payment Plan Detail online for specific dates and amounts due MAR 23.....MONDAYCensus Date

+APR 3-6FRI-MON.....Easter Holiday - University Closed (Classes resume Tuesday, April 7th)

-MAR 24.....MONDAYCensus Date APR 10THURSDAYLast day to withdraw from a course or all courses APR 18-21FRI-MONEaster Holiday - University Closed (Classes resume Tuesday, April 22nd) MAY 5-8.....MON-THURSFinal exams MAY 7WEDNESDAYFinal grades for May graduates due at noon MAY 12MONDAYFinal grades due at noon
+APR 9THURSDAYLast day to withdraw from a course or all courses

+MAY 4-8.....MON-FRI.....Final exams

+MAY 6WEDNESDAYFinal grades for May graduates due at noon

+MAY 11MONDAYFinal grades due at noon

+SUMMER SEMESTER 2026

-SUMMER SEMESTER 2025 MAY MINI TERM IA 2025 (1 WEEK)
+MAY MINI TERM IA 2026 (1 WEEK)

-MAY 11SUNDAYResidence halls open MAY 12MONDAYDeadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 12MONDAYClasses begin.
-(Last day to add a class for academic credit) MAY 12MONDAYLast day to withdraw and receive 100% tuition/fee refund MAY 13TUESDAYLast day to withdraw and receive 60% tuition/fee refund MAY 13TUESDAYCensus Date MAY 15THURSDAYLast day to withdraw from a course or all courses MAY 16FRIDAYFinal exams MAY 19MONDAYFinal grades due at noon JUNE 6FRIDAYEarly summer degree conferral date
+MAY 11MONDAYDeadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules canceled

+MAY 11MONDAYClasses begin.(Last day to add a class for academic credit)

+MAY 11MONDAYLast day to withdraw and receive 100% tuition/fee refund

+MAY 12TUESDAYCensus Date

+MAY 14THURSDAYLast day to withdraw from a course or all courses

+MAY 15FRIDAYFinal exams

+MAY 26TUESDAYFinal grades due at noon

-MAY MINI TERM II 2025 (2 WEEK)
+MAY MINI TERM II 2026 (2 WEEK)

-MAY 11SUNDAYResidence halls open MAY 12MONDAYDeadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 12MONDAYClasses begin.
-MAY 13TUESDAYLast day to withdraw and receive 100% tuition/fee refund MAY 13TUESDAYLATE REGISTRATION ENDS (Last day to add a class for academic credit) MAY 14WEDNESDAYLast day to withdraw and receive 60% tuition/fee refund MAY 14WEDNESDAYCensus Date MAY 20TUESDAYLast day to withdraw from a course or all courses MAY 23FRIDAYFinal exams MAY 26MONDAYMemorial Day Holiday - University Closed MAY 27TUESDAYFinal grades due at noon JUNE 6FRIDAYEarly summer degree conferral date
+MAY 11MONDAYDeadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules canceled

+MAY 11MONDAYClasses begin.

+MAY 12TUESDAYLATE REGISTRATION ENDS (Last day to add a class for academic credit)

+MAY 13WEDNESDAYLast day to withdraw and receive 60% tuition/fee refund

+MAY 13WEDNESDAYCensus Date

+MAY 19TUESDAYLast day to withdraw from a course or all courses

+MAY 22FRIDAYFinal exams

-MAY MINI TERM III 2025 (3 WEEK)
+MAY MINI TERM III 2026 (3 WEEK)